keguangzhang/cse15l-lab-reports/lab-report4.md

 ![Image](step 6.png)
 I first typed `cd lab7` to change my directory into lib7 directory.\ To compile ListExample.java and ListExampleTests.java files, I typed `Ctrl-R` to get access to my commmand history.
 I then typed `javac`, and I found the command for compiling, which was `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
 I then pressed `<enter>`, and the files was successfully compiled.\
 To run the files, I typed `Ctrl-R` to get access to my commmand history.
-I then typed `lib`, and I found the command for compiling, which was `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExampleTests`.
+I then typed `lib`, and I found the command for compiling, which was `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 I then pressed `<enter>`, and the files was successfully runned.
 It showed that one it failed on one test.

 **Step 7: Edit the code file to fix the failing test**\